DC Prenuptial Agreement

 Bottom line: D.C. earns an A grade.
 Single review, a tough challenge standard, and a clear alimony floor at public assistance eligibility give D.C. prenups more certainty than most other states.

-District of Columbia Prenup Enforceability Rating: A
+How District of Columbia's Prenup Laws Rank: A

 District Of Columbia Prenup Laws: Key Statutes Explained